eleda77/eleda77.github.io/docs/vocab_list.md

 **syllabub** - a whipped cream dessert, typically flavored with white wine or sherry

+**syncretism** - the amalgamation or attempted amalgamation of different religions, cultures, or schools of thought

 **systolic** - relating to the phase of the heartbeat when the heart contracts and pumps blood from chambers into arteries